Differences Between Cassandra vs Elasticsearch

 Below are the lists of points, describe the key Differences Between Cassandra vs Elasticsearch

-- Apache Cassandra Node stores data in it and its data centers consist of all the nodes whereas Elasticsearch exposes Java and HTTP APIs in the form of HTTP GET method to provide searching capability in the form of data retrieval.
+- Apache Cassandra Node stores data in it and its data centers consist of all the nodes whereas Elasticsearch exposes Java and HTTP APIs in the form of an HTTP GET method to provide searching capability in the form of data retrieval.

-- Apache Cassandra cluster is distributed across different machines to handle failures and maintains the replicas to maintain the operations and transactions with high availability whereas Elasticsearch works on Restful distributed search by sending data as documents using the APIs (Application Programming Interfaces).
+- Apache Cassandra cluster is distributed across different machines to handle failures and maintains the replicas to maintain the operations and transactions with high availability whereas Elasticsearch works on a Restful distributed search by sending data as documents using the APIs (Application Programming Interfaces).

-- Apache Cassandra has replication factor the defines the number of copies of data across different machines to receive multiple copies of data to maintain fault tolerance and high availability whereas Elasticsearch has distributed document storage to power the applications with JSON oriented document platform.
+- Apache Cassandra has a replication factor the defines the number of copies of data across different machines to receive multiple copies of data to maintain fault tolerance and high availability whereas Elasticsearch has distributed document storage to power the applications with JSON oriented document platform.

 - Apache Cassandra has a facility to add columns whenever or wherever wanted apart from the tradition relational based database systems whereas Elasticsearch can add data in the form of documents in JSON formats through REST-based APIs.,